IIIF/cookbook-recipes/recipe/0010-book-2-viewing-direction/index.md

 The `viewingDirection` property can inform a client of the appropriate presentation order and navigational cues for a variety of resource arrangements.
 Some examples include a sequence of pages within a manuscript, all views of a scroll, or a set of multiple books.

-Though the example manifest below uses the `items` property for a list of IIIF Canvases, representing the ordered sequence of views that make up a book, in principle the `viewingDirection` property, when appropriately placed in a manifest, should be given greater weight than the manifest order of views.
+Though the example manifests below use the `items` property to contain Canvases representing the reading sequence of views that make up an object, the `viewingDirection` property should be given greater weight than the manifest order of views.

 ## Implementation notes